The Evangelical-Lutheran Church at Meeder

 |The Altar, which occupies the space below the Bell Tower, is the center of worship.
 In addition to the altar proper, this area houses the raised pulpit.|

-The Pews, occupy the newest section of the church.
-Note the three levels of searing for
+The Pews, occupy the newest section of the Church.
+Note the three levels of seating for the congregation.

 This area also houses the organ in the back of the Church on the second level.